shadowquillapp/shadowquillapp/README.md

 <h2 id="contributors">💖 Contributors</h2>

-<p>To show my full support and appreciation, <strong>all</strong> contributors will be featured here.
-Thank you to everyone who takes time to make meaningful contributions.</p>
+<p><strong>All</strong> contributors will be featured here.
+Thank you to everyone who takes time to make meaningful contributions to LekkerPrompt.</p>

 <a href="https://github.com/sammyhamwi/LekkerPrompt/graphs/contributors">
   <p align="left">